andyman1222/better-youtube-CSS/README.md

 ## How to apply the layout

-**Prerequisite (recommended)**: I use the extension known as Youtube Redux, by omniZero.
+**Prerequisite (recommended)**: I use the extension known as *Youtube Redux*, by omniZero.
 This plugin does a lot to improve the layout, in particular of the main page, and re-adding the dislike counter, but it has its own limitations and didn't provide all the settings I wanted.
 I highly recommend setting up this plugin first, as the screenshots use this plugin.

 **Applying the CSS**: use the *Stylebot* extension, or a similar extension which may let you apply CSS to any webpage.
 Whatever extension you choose, simply add a rule for *\*.youtube.com*, copy and paste any of the CSS styling, and click save.
 With Stylebot, changes apply as soon as I clicked save.